 - how to keep your front-end code modular and maintainable - and automate it with Grunt

 - why Crowdcube are rocking Laravel

 - …and why you should never, ever code after 5

 A full day of talks on all things web and digital.
 Two tracks of both introductory and advanced sessions.
-Including fully catered lunch and plenty of tea and coffee breaks.
+Including lunch, plenty of tea and coffee breaks, and after-party.